 Music is a combination of expression and creativity and shared with anyone willing to lend an ear.
 It has the commanding ability to alter our mood and take us far away from reality.
 Whether you’re an album collector or a stub saver, the experience of music is universally enjoyed.
 It hasn’t been until recently that music has been combined with a performance that satisfies our most commanding of senses, our vision.
 The marriage is complimentary in both directions, filling voids the other can’t and accentuating time in harmony.
-Lighting designers are taking music as a base and adding to the body of work.
-Their prevalence has only been felt for a short time now, but ideas are being explored today and the standard is being pushed in creative directions.
+Lighting designers are taking music as a base and adding to the body of work and the prevalence of their role has only been felt for a short time now, but ideas are being explored today and the standard is being pushed in creative directions.
 The jam scene in particular is a hot bed for new talent and their importance is becoming more and more apparent.
 I got the chance to talk to a variety of lighting directors, each bringing their own skill set to the table.
-Jefferson Waful of Umphrey’s McGee, Johnny Goode of The Disco Biscuits, Luke Stratton of Dopapod, and Ryan Bress of The Manhattan Project all shared their unique perspective for an encompassing look at the newest member of the band.
+Jefferson Waful of Umphrey’s McGee, Johnny R. Goode of The Disco Biscuits, Luke Stratton of Dopapod, and Ryan Bress of The Manhattan Project all shared their unique perspective for an encompassing look at the newest member of the band.

 Getting into this line of work happens serendipitously as told by each of these lighting directors.
 From being a sound engineer to following a band on tour, each took a different path and happened to be in the right place at the right time.
 Ryan started as a roadie for The Manhattan Project and says, “It started with learning their gear and how they liked it setup.”
 There were a lot of shows in that position until the band asked him to become the tour manager.
 Once each of them discovered lighting though, they were instantly hooked.
 Luke graduated from Berklee College of Music in 2009, with a focus on guitar performance.
 Despite all of that time spent on his degree, he says, “I get more out of lighting Dopapod, both personally and creatively, than I ever got out of playing the guitar.”